 Evans is influenced by the quality of light, intimate spaces, and dramatic use of light and dark found in the work of seventeenth century Dutch painters: Rembrandt, Vermeer, and van Ruisdael.
 He is inspired by 20th century American realist painters Edward Hopper, Grant Wood, Andrew Wyeth, and Charles Burchfield because of the dreamlike realities they create in images of everyday life.
 Influences leading to his use of the multi-paneled format include David Hockney’s photo montages, early Dutch altarpieces, and the powerful narrative works of his teacher at Syracuse University, Jerome Witkin.
 Evans enjoys the unusual points of view found in films of Alfred Hitchcock and illustrations by N.C.
 Wyeth.
 He admires the rich surface texture of paintings by Jackson Pollock for his rich and energized surface texture, and the depictions of atmospheric light in nineteenth century American landscape paintings.

-Evans’ paintings are in the collections of the James A. Michener Art Museum, the Metropolitan Museum of Art, the National Gallery of Art, the Corcoran Gallery, the Allentown Art Museum and the University of Delaware.
+Evans’ paintings are in the collections of the Michener Art Museum, the Metropolitan Museum of Art, the National Gallery of Art, the Corcoran Gallery, the Allentown Art Museum and the University of Delaware.
 His artwork has been featured in exhibitions across the United States and abroad, including the State Tretyakov Gallery in Moscow.
 His meticulous and intriguing paintings and drawings have been featured in numerous publications and discussed on public radio and television.